 Scrap bins and scrapbooks.
 Hmm.
 Words, like items can be scrapped.
 Or, they evolve.
 Heirlooms, they are!
 Under this blogs’ button “Memories” is a discussion on the subset “From the logging camps.”
 There, one will find the steamer known as “Princess Maquinna”, the tugboat “Fairbanks”, several Shay steam locomotives, “Steam Donkey”, “Speeder” and logging train … Continue reading Writing Genealogy: Use Your Ancestor’s Idiom: If From Logging Camps, of West Central Scots, or Otherwise

-There is much to write about in genealogy, on window count; why do we know about it, and what did it mean for our ancestor.
+There is much to write about on window count in genealogy; why do we know about it, and what did it mean for our ancestor.
 Scotland's Census 1861 was the first to ask household heads to report “number of rooms, with one or more windows”.
 1 The answer was captured in the far right column … Continue reading Census & BMD: Rooms, With One or More Windows

 So you have some data – maybe a lot – where your research has turned out to belong to an unrelated person or event.
 Delete it?
 Perish the thought!
 Time is money, or at least, usable tidbit.
 If you just want a family tree, a list of names, dates and occupations, this is not for … Continue reading Writing Genealogy: Use the Kitchen Sink